alxhoff/Datalog-API/README.md

 #### Rules

 A rule is represented by two tags, a `<head>` tag and a `<body>` tag.
-The head can only contain one literal while the body can contain a theorerically infinite number of literals.
+The head can only contain one literal while the body can contain a theoretically infinite number of literals.

 #### Head